warden-protocol/wardenprotocol/docs/docs/warp/bridge-base.md

 - Squid, powered by Axelar, facilitates secure bridging to Base through its decentralized cross-chain communication network.
 - Axelar enables Squid to connect Base with over 45 other blockchains using a proof-of-stake network with 75 active validators.
 - Users who bridge to Base via Squid maintain their original asset position on the connected chain, secured by Axelar network.

 ****
-### Prerequisites to participate in the LBP on Fjord

-- **Have ETH on Base chain** to be able to receive assets (you need a small amount as transactions are cheap on Base)
-- Already have USDC or ETH on Base chain
-- **Or Transfer USDC or ETH on Base chain** using any token on any Cosmos Chain or EVM chain

-**Important to read:**
-- this tutorial on Fjord explains you how it works: https://help.fjordfoundry.com/fjord-foundry-docs/for-lbp-participants/how-to-participate-in-an-lbp

-****
 ### How to Bridge to Base (or Swap) via Squid